HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 Language identification using the `lang` attribute is important for providing better screen reader support, and also helps in proper browser translation.
 This is another good example of a feature that helps everyone, including people with disabilities.
 Without the `lang` attribute, the automatic browser translation in Chrome can often translate the text incorrectly.
 Manuel Matuzovic gives one such <a hreflang="en" href="https://www.matuzo.at/blog/lang-attribute/">example of an auto-translate mishap</a> due to the lack of a`lang` attribute.

 {{ figure_markup(
-  content="82.7%",
+  content="83%",
   caption="Mobile sites have a valid `lang` attribute.", classes="big-number", sheets_gid="420415839",
   sql_file="valid_html_lang.sql",
 ) }}

-It's encouraging to see that 82.7% of mobile websites do have a `lang` attribute, and within that group, 99.4% have a valid value.
+It's encouraging to see that 83% of mobile websites do have a `lang` attribute, and within that group, over 99% have a valid value.
 There's still room for improvement given this is a Level A conformance issue under WCAG 2.1.
 To meet this success criteria, one can put the `lang` attribute in the `<html>` tag with a <a hreflang="en" href="https://www.w3.org/WAI/standards-guidelines/act/rules/bf051a/#known-primary-language-tag">known primary language tag</a>.
 The [`lang` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang) is a global attribute and can be set on other tags as well in case the web page has content in more than one language.
 It's important to define the correct language for a website.
 In cases where people copy a template to create a website, there is sometimes a discrepancy between the language used in the website's content and the `lang="en"` attribute used in the code.

 ### User preference